-An often romanticized character archetype found in many genres, the smuggler can range from a Lovable Rogue Running the Blockade to subvert an oppressive government, to a slimy individual profiteering off scarcity.
-Most fiction seems to agree, however, that it takes considerable guts to repeatedly risk the wrath of both the authorities (if you get caught with illegal cargo) and the clients (if you lose the cargo).
+An often-romanticized character archetype found in many genres, portrayals of the smuggler can range from a Lovable Rogue Running the Blockade to subvert an oppressive government, to a slimy criminal profiteering off scarcity.
+Most fiction seems to agree, however, that it takes considerable guts to repeatedly risk the wrath of both the authorities (if you get caught with illegal cargo) and the clients (if you lose said cargo).

 - The Romney Marsh smugglers are the heroic figures in the Doctor Syn books, supported by the local population for the wealth they bring to the area.